Shirakumo/radiance-tutorial/Part 2.md

       (r-clip:process T)))
 ```

 At this point you might realise that we're duplicating quite a bit of functionality.
 Not to mention that the code looks a bit too elaborate for what we're doing.
 Let's try something else instead.

+## Cleaning up Data Access
 We'll create some functions for the programmatical handling of our pastes.
 As part of that, we'll make use of another of Radiance's interface, namely the `data-model`.
 This provides a very thin but convenient wrapper around database records.
 Time to change and reload our system.

 ```common-lisp
 (asdf:defsystem #:plaster